prireto/NAGeno/README.md

   The annotation database should always match the database previously used for annotation and variant calling.
 You can read more on that issue [here](https://www.biostars.org/p/296349/).
 - `ERROR conda.cli.main_run:execute(33): Subprocess for 'conda run ... failed`: During analysis, either the `nageno` or the `nageno_plot` environment is used to run commands.
 A common error can occur at this stage due to a known Conda issue where [conda commands are not available in subshells within Bash scripts](https://github.com/conda/conda/issues/7980).
 Fortunately, the workarounds proposed in that issue resolved the problem in all our test cases.
+- `EnvironmentLocationNotFound: Not a conda environment: /home/user/App/conda/envs/nageno/envs/nageno`: No conda/mamba/micromamba environment should be activated when you start the script.
+Nageno activated the environments it needs, pre-activation causes confusion.

 </details>